nanu2000/TaskListCreator/README.md

 Just a simple 2 day project built with Vanilla Javascript and PHP.

 The code for this project is fairly decent, I cannot say it's the best quality, but I do plan to refactor some of it.
-The restrictions for this project are actually pretty rigid.

 The most complicated part of this project was to make it copy and pastable and not lose horizontal or vertical alignment.

 So if you create a new task list and then copy and paste it into a txt editor the proportions should look very similar, if not the same.